 Holder means a person or legal entity identified on the IECEx Conformity Mark Licence, usually a manufacturer, as the party responsible for complying with all the requirements of these terms and conditions.
 For the purposes of this document, the term ‘Holder’ and ‘Licensee’ are interchangeable.

-Licence means a document issued by an IECEx Certification Body (ExCB) authorizing a Licensee to use the IECEx Conformity Mark.
+License means a document issued by an IECEx Certification Body (“ExCB”) authorizing a Licensee to use the IECEx Conformity Mark.
 The Licence lists the IECEx Certificate(s) of Conformity Reference Numbers covering Ex Product(s) in relation to which the IECEx Conformity Mark may be used .

 Licensee means an Applicant to whom an IECEx Conformity Mark Licence is issued under these terms and Conditions.
 For the purposes of this document, the term ‘Holder’ and ‘Licensee’ are interchangeable